top of page

 All entrants will be photographed, and photographs may be used for future promotions.

-Click HERE to see the 2023 Cosplay contest winners.
+Click HERE to see the 2024 Cosplay contest winners.
+2025 winners list coming soon.

 COSPLAY CONTEST RULES